GFlisch/Arc4u/Doc/Framework/General/Caching.md

 ### Arc4u.Standard.Caching

 Define the interface to abstract the caching.<br>
-Define the model and the class to read the configuration.
+Define the model and the classes to read the configuration.

 Before Arc4u 6.0.14.3, the cache and the definition of the store was splitted and finally not easy to manage.
 You had to find the section for the memory cache defined and check the code to see which settings was associated to the "Volatile" definition (in the code)...